mercadopago/devsite-docs/guides/mp-point/integration-api/point-simulator.en.md

 ## 1. Generate the test environment

 To start testing integrations and payment flows with the Point Simulator, you will need to generate a [seller test users](/developers/en/docs/mp-point/additional-content/your-integrations/test/accounts) and access their **production credentials**.

+> WARNING
+>
+> Important
+>
-The Simulator will ask you for the seller test user test credentials, but you will need the production ones to access their account and settings.
+> The Simulator will ask you for the seller test user test credentials, but you will need the production ones to access their account and settings.

 To generate these credentials, access [Your Integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/), select the application where you integrated Mercado Pago Point, and in the **Test Accounts** section, click on the **+ Create test account** button.
 You will need to complete the requested fields according to the instructions.